To view LCCC credit course descriptions by department, please select your area of interest below:

 Identification of warning signs and application of life-saving techniques for individuals experiencing medical emergencies (e.g. respiratory distress/arrest, airway obstruction and cardiac arrest).
 Course taught according to American Heart Association guidelines for Health Care Providers, other professionals, as well as, the layperson.
 An American Heart Association Health Care Provider certificate will be awarded upon successful completion of course.

 HLED 155 - HIV/AIDS 1(1)

 The study of the biology and issues which surround the transmission and containment of HIV, the virus that causes acquired immune deficiency syndrome (AIDS).
-Current medical protocol, the political ramifications of the disease and the challange of dealing with human behaviors, attitudes and social stigmas will be addressed.
+Current medical protocol, the political ramifications of the disease and the challenge of dealing with human behaviors, attitudes and social stigmas will be addressed.
 This course is cross-listed as HLED 155.